claytongulick/json-patch-rules/README.md

 [{"op":"replace", "path": "/role", "value":"god-mode"}] //now I own everything!
 ```

 This situation leaves it up to each server implementation to explicitly check patch paths and verify rules, which can be tedius.
-This project provides a propsed spec and a simple utility to declaratively define PATCH rules.
+This project provides a proposed spec and a simple utility to declaratively define PATCH rules.

 ## The Spec
 A rule set is simply a JSON array of rule objects.
 A rule object is designed to be similar in structure to a JSON Patch operation object, and in its simplest form looks like: